Judge In Morphew Preliminary Hearing To Decide On Whether To Go To Trial

 CHAFFEE COUNTY, Colo.
-(CBS4)- It’s been a total of four days of Barry Morphew’s preliminary hearing, and his defense team told the judge on Aug.
-24, they did not believe prosecutors proved the “proof was evident” nor the “presumption great” enough to convict Barry for the murder of his wife, Suzanne.
+(CBS4)- It’s been a total of four days of Barry Morphew’s preliminary hearing, and his defense team told the judge on Tuesday they did not believe prosecutors proved the “proof was evident” nor the “presumption great” enough to convict Barry for the murder of his wife Suzanne.
 They pleaded with the judge to make a ruling on this immediately so their client wouldn’t have to sit in jail, but the judge declined.

 Judge Patrick Murphy explained he had heard more than 20 hours of witness testimony and had 25 pages of notes to go through before deciding if there was enough evidence to proceed to trial.
-He said he believes there were more witnesses called in this case than any other preliminary hearing he has presided over.READ MORE: Organizers See 'A Huge Increase' In COVID Testing Across Colorado School Districts
+He said he believes there were more witnesses called in this case than any other preliminary hearing he has presided over.READ MORE: Denver Voters To Decide On Potential & Controversial National Western Center Arena

 He told council he would make a decision on trial by Sept.
 17, at which time he would hold a public hearing to explain his decision, scheduled for 1:30 p.m.